NikOsint/IVFS/README.md

 - [ ] Implement connecting more than one ZIP archive
 - [ ] Implement in-memory filesystem to store temporary files
 - [ ] Rewrite to use another library so that there is no need to save and delete temporary files in native filesystem
+- [ ] Make different mutexes for different operations to improve performance
+- [ ] Implement safe and smart path resolving